fguillen/ruby-style-guide/README.md

   ```

 * <a name="rdoc-conventions"></a>
   Use [Rdoc][rdoc] and its conventions for API documentation.
 Don't put an
   empty line between the comment block and the `def`.
 <sup>[[link](#rdoc-conventions)]</sup>

 * <a name="80-character-limits"></a>
-  Limit lines to 80 characters.
+  Don't limit lines to 80 characters artificially, we are not in the 80 characters width monitors any more.
 <sup>[[link](#80-character-limits)]</sup>

 * <a name="no-trailing-whitespace"></a>